 Both Amazon Prime and Hulu offer an HBO NOW add-on channel through their sites, at the same rate as the standalone service, including the 7-day free trial.
-HBO is also included with a subscription to AT&T TV NOW.
+HBO is also included with a subscription to DIRECTV Stream NOW.
 Check our guide to watching HBO without cable for more information.

 What is His Dark Materials About

 A world of magic, adventure, and intrigue awaits Lyra, a seemingly ordinary young woman who embarks on a thrilling and dangerous journey in His Dark Materials.
 In an alternate version of our world, a sinister plot is afoot, and war is brewing between the established religious authority and those who would challenge their autonomy.
 After a young friend goes missing, Lyra dives into the mystery and becomes both a pawn and possibly the battle’s most important player in this lush fantasy series from the BBC and HBO.

 Based on author Phillip Pullman’s imaginative, award-winning trilogy, His Dark Materials takes audiences into a magical alternate version of our world.
 Here, giant armored polar bears are warriors, zeppelins take flight, and humans are accompanied by daemons, manifestations of their inner-self in animal form.
 The world is under control by the Magisterium, the Church’s strict authoritative presence.